-The mission of the DDA is to promote economic growth and provide a world class downtown that is active, thriving, and inclusive.
-In collaboration with all stakeholders, the DDA creates and implements development plans, encourages historic preservation, corrects and prevents deterioration in the Downtown District, and makes sound investments in sustainable infrastructure and civic amenities.
+Collaborate with all stakeholders to provide a world class downtown that is active, thriving, and inclusive.
+Through investments in sound, sustainable infrastructure and civic amenities, the DDA corrects and prevents deterioration in the Downtown District to encourage historic preservation, to create and implement development plans and to promote economic growth.